-the process of viewing the contents of a file with the intent and ability to change those contents.
-You can view the data either one observation at a time or as a group in a tabular format.
+the process of viewing the contents of a file with the intent and the ability to change those contents.
+Depending on how the file is accessed, you can view the data either one observation at a time or in a tabular format.